Scroll to top

 However, you can become a notary without being a lawyer first, and with no intention of becoming a lawyer.

-There are a small number of non-lawyer notaries in the UK, but they have still had to complete a wide range of academic (studying certain areas covered in a law degree) and professional legal training.
+There are a few non-lawyer notaries in the UK, but they still have had to complete a wide range of academic (studying certain areas covered in a law degree) and professional legal training.
 They have also: